Categories: Treating Well Water

 Manganese in well water is a common mineral that, similar to iron, can impact water quality and aesthetics.
 It typically appears in water in two forms: soluble, when the water is clear (manganous manganese), and insoluble, when it causes the water to have a black to purple color (manganic manganese).

-Although manganese is an essential nutrient and required by the human body in small amounts, excessive levels in water can lead to aesthetic and health concerns.
+Although manganese is an essential nutrient and is required by the human body in small amounts, excessive levels in water can lead to aesthetic and health concerns.

 High concentrations of manganese in well water can result in black staining on plumbing fixtures and laundry, which is more difficult to remove than iron stains.
 It can also impart a metallic taste to the water, making it unpleasant to drink.
 Beyond aesthetics, prolonged consumption of water with high levels of manganese has been associated with health issues, particularly neurological problems.